NKS8/Weather-Data-Visualization/README.md

 12. Southern Hemisphere - Wind Speed (mph) vs. Latitude
 <img width="502" alt="Southern_wind" src="https://user-images.githubusercontent.com/67448948/123163612-e8481b80-d43f-11eb-95f7-8dc511dbc86c.png">

-Observation for Part I :
+## Observation for Part I- Section 2.

 Max Temperature: Temperature in south hemisphere increases as latitude decrease/getting closer to the equator, the opposite happens in northern hemisphere.
 Note: The Highest Max temperature occurs cities are located around latitude of 20.
 Humidity: In both Northern and Southern hemisphere where cities are located latitude wise does not have a strong correlations between Latidue and Humidity.